When is the best time to visit?

-The capital of Hungary, divided by the Danube into Buda (right bank) and Pest (left bank), is beautiful.
-Once upon a time, Budapest, along with Vienna, was the joint imperial capital of the Austro-Hungarian Hapsburg Empire.
-It is known as the Pearl of the Danube.
+Budapest is the capital of Hungary, divided by the Danube into Buda (right bank) and Pest (left bank) used to be, along with Vienna, the joint imperial capital of the Austro-Hungarian Hapsburg Empire.
+Visitors fly to Budapest because the city caters for a variety of travellers, from architecture of historical significance, to over 100 hot springs, lakes, tournaments and a major music festival.

 July and August are the peak season for visitors coming to Budapest.
 The city is hot and crowded and the lake region is mobbed.